 Royce Hall is one of the four original buildings on the UCLA campus.

 Completed in 1929, Royce Hall and its twin-towered front remain the best known UCLA landmark.
 Named after Josiah Royce, a California-born philosopher, the building’s exterior is composed of elements borrowed from many Italian sources especially from the famous Abbey Church of Sant’Ambrogio in Milan, Italy.

 Taking a picture with the beautiful Royce Hall, will definitely prove you have visited the UCLA campus.

 On the Northern side of the campus, near the Theater building you can stroll trough a small open air sculpture garden.
 It is a relaxing place, perfect for taking a break and admiring the sculptures on display.
 This 5-acre garden on the UCLA campus features 70+ sculptures, plus lawns & sitting areas.

 6. Inverted Fountain

-Countinuing our walking tour on the east side of the UCLA campus we come to the Inverted Fountain.
+Continuing our UCLA self guided tour on the east side of the UCLA campus we come to the Inverted Fountain.
 A popular meeting and hang out place, the Inverted Fountain is what the name implies: a water fountain flowing down instead of being pushed upward.

 7. Botanical Garden

-We continue our UCLA walking tour by moving towards the Math Bulding and then turning south right in between the Math Building and Franz Hall.
-Taking a leasurely stroll and maybe picking up a cup of coffee, we arrive at the small but tranquil UCLA Botanical Garden.
+We continue our UCLA self guided tour by moving towards the Mathematics Building and then turning south right in between the Mathematics Building and Franz Hall.
+Taking a leisurely stroll and maybe picking up a cup of coffee, we arrive at the small but tranquil UCLA Botanical Garden.
 This is one of my favorite places to find a quiet place while strolling around and admiring all the plants and different habitats.